Pseudogap in underdoped Ba$_{1-x}$K$_{x}$Fe$_{2}$As$_{2}$ as seen via optical conductivity

-This hole-underdoped region is arguably the most important regime because of the following two reasons.
-First, the superconducting mechanism is deeply tied with magnetism.
-The interplay between magnetism and superconductivity is manifest in this regime.
-In a considerably large portion of the underdoped regime, the SDW phase and superconductivity coexist. \cite{Park2009,Goko2009,Aczel2008,Massee2009,Chia2010} Second, in cuprates, the most exciting, yet puzzling, physics takes place in the hole-underdoped regime.
+This hole-underdoped region is of the utmost importance.
+Firstly, the superconducting mechanism is deeply tied with magnetism.
+The interplay between magnetism and superconductivity is manifest in this regime, where SDW and superconductivity coexist over a large doping range. \cite{Park2009,Goko2009,Aczel2008,Massee2009,Chia2010} Secondly, in cuprates, the most exciting, yet puzzling, physics takes place in the hole-underdoped regime.
 This regime thus is pivotal to the comparison between iron-pnictides and cuprates.

-Xu \emph{et al.} have performed the surface sensitive angle-resolved photoemission (ARPES) measurements on underdoped \BKFAx. \cite{Xu2011} Their data showed a distinct pseudogap coexisting with the superconducting gap and suggested that both the pseudogap and superconductivity are driven by antiferromagnetic fluctuations.
+Xu \emph{et al.} angle-resolved photoemission (ARPES) measurements on underdoped \BKFAx\ \cite{Xu2011} showed a distinct pseudogap coexisting with the superconducting gap and suggested that both the pseudogap and superconductivity are driven by antiferromagnetic fluctuations.
 However, one key issue in understanding the origin of the pseudogap and, in particular, its relation to superconductivity is the question of whether it shares electronic states with the superconducting condensation. \cite{Yu2008} Infrared spectroscopy probes the charge dynamics of bulk materials and the spectral weight analysis is a powerful tool to address this issue.

-We present broadband infrared spectroscopy measurements on two underdoped \BKFAx\ ($x = 0.2$ and 0.12) single crystals.
+We measured broadband infrared spectroscopy measurements on two underdoped \BKFAx\ ($x = 0.2$ and 0.12) single crystals.
 In both samples, the opening of the SDW gap and the superconducting gap was clearly observed on the optical conductivity.
-In addition, another small gap opens below $T^{\ast} \sim$ 75 K, closely resembling the famous pseudogap in the hole-underdoped cuprates.
+In addition, another small gap opens below $T^{\ast} \sim$ 75 K, closely resembling the pseudogap in the hole-underdoped cuprates.
 We find that the SDW gap depletes the spectral weight available for the superconducting condensate, which suggests that the SDW order competes with superconductivity.
-However, both doping and temperature dependence of the spectral weight inside the pseudogap indicate that it shares the same electronic origin with the superconducting gap.
+On the other hand, the pseudogap shares electronic states with the superconducting gap.
+This is shown by the doping and temperature dependence of the optical conductivity spectral weight.
+This observation supports a scenario where the pseudogap is a precursor of superconductivity.

 High quality \BKFAx\ single crystals were grown by the self-flux method using FeAs as the flux. \cite{Luo2008}

 The left panel of Fig.~\ref{RT} shows the temperature dependence of the DC resistivity [$\rho(T)$] for the \BKFAx\ ($x = 0.2$) sample.
 The $\rho(T)$ curve is characterized by a steep superconducting transition at $T_{c}$ = 19 K. The inset shows the derivative of the resistivity $d\rho / dT$ as a function of temperature.
 The SDW transition manifests itself as a sharp peak in $d\rho / dT$ at $T_{\it SDW} = 104$~K, which corresponds to a small kink on the $\rho(T)$ curve.
 The right panel displays the same curves for the $x = 0.12$ sample, which has $T_{c} = 11$~K, and $T_{\it SDW} = 121$~K.